r-call/git-style-guide/README.md

 * Avoid long descriptive names for long-lived branches.
 * Group tokens

+### Grouping

 Use "grouping" tokens in front of branch names.
+The groups can be named appropriately to match one's workflow.

 ```
 group1/foo